 Online and mobile shift

+The last but not the least banking technology trend - mobile banking apps.
 It’s difficult to say that the mobile banks and banks that have no physical branches are new.
 The first online-only bank appeared in 1997.
 By 2010 most major banks have already introduced their mobile apps.
 Nevertheless, in 2021, feature-rich mobile apps and branchless banks are going to win by a landslide.

 A lot of decision-makers in the financial industry predicted the end of brick-and-mortar banking before.
 And today, more and more banks are forced to move to the neobank business model simply to survive.